kobiyoyo/TaskApp/README.md

 ## Description
-This is a Ruby on Rails capstone required by [Microverse](https://www.microverse.org/).
-It’s an app for creating different groups and adding your tasks to these groups, the tasks include hours spent, which is a great tool to track and organize your time.
+This is an app that is used for creating different groups and adding your tasks to these groups, the tasks include hours spent, which is a great tool to track and organize your time.

 ## Built With